hieronymusBusch/alexander-busch.eu/2024-01_new/content/post/BR Interview/index.md

 ---
-title: Interview with Bayerischer Rundfunk 24
+title: TV Interview with BR 24
-subtitle: Short interview with regional TV station on recent strikes in Germany.
+subtitle: Brief interview with TV station on recent strikes in Germany.

 # Summary for listings and search engines
 summary: BR24 TV Interview on strikes in Germany.